aminmansoori/ChatApp/README.md

 # ChatApp
-This application has just one screen that is supposed to be tested
+This application is a chat sample app in which you will see some default messages between two unknown users, you can type new messages to be shown at the end of the message list and scroll among them simply

 ### Installing

+download the App,

-download it from the link, to initialize the requiered packages
+to initialize the requiered packages

 ```
-npm install
+run `npm install` or `yarn install`
 ```

 to run on android devices